 A dedicated landing page is an excellent way to keep your readers focused on a single thing: your incentive.
 Therefore, they usually have a higher conversion rate than opt-in forms within your articles.

 You can quickly create a new WordPress page on your blog site.
 Keep the design simple and focus on the benefit your incentive offers.
-Of course, put your best design skills to use.

 Step 6: Drive traffic to your opt-in freebie